Hypertrophic Cardiomyopathy Arrhythmias

 • Heart failure therapy (including transplantation) as required

-• Outflow tract obstruction therapy as required (usually a beta-blocker but sometimes septal myomectomy or alcohol ablation)
+• Outflow tract obstruction therapy as required (usually a beta-blocker but sometimes septal myomectomy, septal alcohol ablation, or cardiac myosin inhibitor therapy)

 For atrial tachyarrhythmias,

-For ventricular arrhythmias, prevention of sudden death is with an ICD, which is recommended for patients with dilated cardiomyopathy and left ventricular ejection fraction of 35% or less and for patients with sustained ventricular tachycardia/ventricular fibrillation or resuscitated cardiac arrest.
-Because of the higher risk of sudden death in patients with hypertrophic cardiomyopathy, current guidelines also recommend an ICD for patients with other specific combinations of risk factors (see table Indications for Implantable Cardioverter-Defibrillators
+For ventricular arrhythmias, prevention of sudden death is with an ICD, which is recommended for patients with dilated cardiomyopathy and left ventricular ejection fraction of 35% and for patients with sustained ventricular tachycardia/ventricular fibrillation or resuscitated cardiac arrest.
+Because of the higher risk of sudden death in patients with hypertrophic cardiomyopathy, guidelines also that an ICD can be useful for patients with one or more of the following: sudden cardiac death in a close relative at age ≤ 50 years, left ventricular wall thickness ≥ 30 mm, syncope considered to be due to an arrhythmia, left ventricular apical aneurysm, or left ventricular ejection fraction < 50% (class IIa recommendation) and may be considered for patients with extensive late gadolinium enhancement (LGE) on cardiac MRI (a marker of ventricular scarring) or documented nonsustained ventricular tachycardia.
+(Class IIb recommendation) (1) (see table Indications for Implantable Cardioverter-Defibrillators1).

 Treatment reference